Try these waffle hotspots for delicious, fresh-from-the-grill snacks in this walkable Bloor Street West neighbourhood.

 The café’s decorated with the infamous emoji, and the potty references don’t end there: the seats look like toilets and so do the ice-cream bowls.
 But if you can get past the playfully juvenile theme, you’ll surely be impressed by the generous range of Asian desserts on offer, including Hong Kong egg waffles topped with ice cream, whipped cream, syrup, candy and chocolate.

-Winter can be a hard time for many, but you’re guaranteed to lighten your mood if you stop by Poop Cafe for a laugh or two and a tasty treat.
-706 Bloor St. W.
+You’re guaranteed to lighten your mood if you stop by Poop Cafe for a laugh or two and a tasty treat.

 Fuwa Fuwa Japanese Pancakes